harding/scaling-book/x.payment_batching/payment_batching.md

 sending of their payment, you also delay when it's confirmed (all other things being equal, such as feerates).

-One mitigation for the problem of delayed gratification is to allow the user to choose between an immediate payment and a delayed payment, with a different fee provided for each option.
+To mitigate the problem of delayed gratification, you may allow the user to choose between an immediate payment and a delayed payment with a different fee provided for each option.
 For example:

     [X] Free withdrawal (payment sent within 6 hours) [ ] Immediate withdrawal (withdrawal fee 0.123 mBTC)

-Another mitigation is to use transaction replacement to append new outputs to an existing transaction.
-This allows you to send each payment immediately, but each replacement must pay a higher feerate than the earlier version of the transaction.
-This reduces your savings rate unless you were planning to fee bump an earlier transaction anyway.
-We'll cover batching and replacement in more detail later in this chapter.

 ## Reduced privacy